At the end of persisting with his own style of kendo

 Last September, you won both the individual and team games at the World Championship.
 Looking back now, what kind of tournament was it to you?

-Do you think you were unable to play your own kendo?
+Do you think you were unable to display your own kendo?

-Yes.
-But my strength is to play while expressing my emotions, so I think I was able to do that.
+Yes, but my strength is to doing kendo while expressing my emotions, so I think I was able to do that.
 I was able to feel what my kendo is really all about.